pucs-tech/ios-demo/README.md

 ## Demo Usage

-Download the code and open PUCs Demo.xcodeproj in XCode.
+Download the code and open PUCs Demo.xcodeproj in Xcode.
 All the demo app functionality is in MarketPlaceViewController.

 # Using PUCs Framework in Another App